quangthangisme/tp/docs/DeveloperGuide.md

     * 1a1.
 TC displays an error message.

       Use case resumes from step 1.
 * 1b.
-A Todo with the same name already exists.
+A todo with the same name already exists.
     * 1b1.
 TC displays an error message.

       Use case resumes from step 1.

-**Use case 9: List full information of a Todo**
+**Use case 9: List full information of a todo**

 **MSS**
 1. User requests to see full information of a todo.